 More and more leaders working in top companies are realizing that developing cohesive and collaborative organizational culture in digital workplaces is every bit as important as in the physical office environments we share with colleagues.
 Getting projects off the ground, finished on budget and driving innovation requires collaboration between partners.

 Between negotiating deals with vendors, listening to user input and responding dynamically to interdepartmental concerns, organizational culture can make or break any work-related endeavor.

 Though the answers may not be obvious, discovering what systems and strategies can best align your team on the path to victory will only help you to fortify for the challenges ahead.
 Lean in, listen up and start building the team you need to get the job done.
-The digital workplace is fraught with challenge but with an open ear to the ground and an eye to the sky you can future proof your goals and ensure you reach your maximum performance levels.
+The digital workplace is fraught with a challenge but with an open ear to the ground and an eye to the sky you can future proof your goals and ensure you reach your maximum performance levels.

 Whether you work for yourself as a contractor or as a part of a huge multinational firm, establishing the cultures of communication, performance review, troubleshooting, reward and so many other areas can help you to get the people you need to buying in and working their very best towards your shared mission.